artalar/reatom/packages/npm-react/README.md

 What, why?
 In the example bellow we creating "inline" atoms, which will live only during the component lifetime.
 Here are the benefits of this pattern instead of using regular hooks:

-- You could depend your atoms by a props (deps changing will cause atom recreation and it state dropping).
+- You could depend your atoms by a props (deps changing will cause the callback rerun, the atom will the same).
 - Easy access to services, in case you use reatom as a DI.
 - Component inline atoms could be used for other computations, which could prevent rerenders ([see above](#prevent-rerenders)).
 - Created actions and atoms will be visible in logger / debugger with async `cause` tracking, witch is much better for debugging than `useEffect`.